ecdye/zram-config/README.md

 For an example on how this project internally takes care of this issue see the `serviceConfiguration` function in zram-config.
 A more in depth version of this function is used in the `openhab` branch that can be referenced as well.

+#### Swapiness on older Linux kernel versions

+When running zram swap on Linux kernel versions older than 5.8 swappiness has a maximum value of 100.
+If you observe issues runnning on older kernel versions try setting the default value of 150 back to 100.

 ### Performance